ParthMulik/KrishiRakshak/README.md

  KrishiRakshak - Farm Decision Intelligence

 KrishiRakshak is a smart, data-driven web application designed to empower farmers with real-time insights, community sharing, and actionable intelligence.
-Built with modern web technologies, it bridges the gap between traditional farming and digital precision.
+Built with modern technologies, it bridges the gap between traditional farming and digital precision.

 Features :